SKnoedler/Portfolio/README.md

 - ### Independent Projects
 	- [Deep Probabilistic Programming](https://www.linkedin.com/pulse/deep-probabilistic-programming-steffen-knödler/): One of our Data Science professors Thomas Hamelryck introduced us to Deep Probabilistic Programming (Deep PP) during a lecture in the second semester of my studies.
 This short blog post on LinkedIn introduces the idea of Deep PP and explains what it is  all about.
 I think Deep PP is a very exciting field of study and I cannot wait to learn more.
+	- **Building a Web-Scraper to find a Data Science Job**: I have recently started working on building my first own web scraper.
+The goal of this small independent project is to automate my job search and integrate useful filters so that I easier better find suitable job postings.